Thank you to everyone that has shared their story.

 In addition to this, there will be a number of other events throughout the year that I am undertaking to raise awareness of the charity and to continue to raise money to reach my goal!”

-Photographer Kate Moore has recently donated her time by completing the photography for the Sedgley Park Rugby Club’s 2015 charity calendar – sales from which will be given to Genesis.
+Photographer Kate Moore has recently donated her time by completing the photography for the Sedgley Park Rugby Club’s 2015 charity calendar – sales from which will be given to Prevent Breast Cancer.

 “I have always loved taking photos, but it was the arrival of my children that really inspired me to get into photography.
 Time flies by so quickly and I realised that it was important to capture those special moments forever in print.

 I love photography and enjoying the fun that can be had whether it is a natural shoot outside in the park or when the weather doesn’t allow, some quality time in the studio.